top of page

 What the “Popping” or “Cracking” Noise Means

 Sometimes a popping or cracking noise is made during an adjustment.
 This is called a cavitation and it is simply a gas bubble being released from the restricted joint.
 It’s not bones rubbing or breaking, and it doesn't even mean the adjustment worked or didn't work.
-It is mearly a side effect that some people experience while others don't.
-The main goal of the adjustment is to restore motion to the joint which is something your chiropractor feels for.
+It is merely a side effect that some people experience while others don't.
+The main goal of the adjustment is to restore motion to the joint, which is something your chiropractor feels for, not to elicit a cavitation.

 What an Adjustment Accomplishes